 9am: “I’ve got Ferrante Fever,” says a friend.
 Embarrassed, I reply, “Hopefully calamine lotion will work for that.”

 10am: Big crowd for enfant terrible author Susan Smithers, author of How I Quit Both Sugar AND The World’s Deadliest Terrorist Group.

 11am: It’s an incredible sight seeing hundreds of grown adults filling in colouring books with crayons.
 If only they were actually at a mindfulness workshop.

-1pm: People keep talking about Man Booker.
+Noon: People keep talking about Man Booker.
 How come we never see him?
 Is he an actual person?
-Or is he a made-up figure like Remington Steele?

 1.45pm: Authors are always going on about “uncomfortable truths”.
 Why can’t we have “comfortable truths” for a change?

 2pm: “A gruelling and intense journey that leave little room for catharsis and redemption … and makes one ultimately despair about one’s fellow man” I tweet as – yes, finally – I reach the head of the coffee queue.

 2.30pm: I’d like to see more books featuring haughty butlers on the program line-up.

 4pm: I learn that the collective noun for a group of librarians is a “shush”.